nire0510/webspy/README.md

 `npm install webspy`
 1. Create as many WebSpy Agent files as you wish, one per URL (read more about agent later)
 1. (Optional) - Create WebSpy Operator for managing your agents
-1. Run the agent file directly or use the operator (same as you do with any other node file)
+1. Run the agent file directly or use the operator (same as you do with any other node file):
+`node ./agents/agent-1.js`

 ## WebSpy Components